seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="classes"></a>
 #### `Classes`

-OOP can be achieved in TypeScript/JavaScript with classes or factory-functions.
+OOP can be achieved in TypeScript/JavaScript with classes or FFs.
 Object-literals cannot follow OOP because they lack encapsulation.

 People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situations.
 Here are some basic guidelines:

 - **DO use a class**
   - When you have an object with an internal state and methods which modify that internal state over time.
+    - While you could technically achieve this using FFs, this isn't going to scale well because the methods being returned will be re-instantiated every time the FF is called.
 - **DO NOT use a class**
   - Solely as a **namespace**
   - When you're **assembling and returning an object whose behavior is fully determined at instantiation** with no meaningful **lifecycle** or need for `this`.
-    - A **factory-function** would be more appropriate here.
+    - Using a FF would be more appropriate here.
   - **Handling IO-data** (even when you feel tempted to use OOP), because this often leads to:
     - Many unnecessary **constructor calls** to support dynamic behavior, or a large number of `public static` modifiers.
     - IO-data should just be 'acted upon' not do things.
     - Use **module-objects** for handling IO-data.
 - **Tips:**
-  - **Tip 1:** When writing classes, keep constructors private and prefer factory-functions `create`, `of`, `from` over constructors as they'll give you more flexibility.
+  - **Tip 1:** When writing classes, keep constructors private and prefer the factory-methods `create`, `of`, and `from` over constructors as they'll give you more flexibility.
+  - **Tip 2:** Keep your class definitions clean.
+That is, for logic not needing `this`, place it in a top-level function-declarations below the class definition.
-    - What's also helpful, define interfaces or every class, prepend the class name with `I`, place only the instance only methods on the interface, and have the factory-functions export those.
+  - **Tip 3:** If a class is large enough to have it's own dedicated file, define an interface for it, prepend the class name with an `I`, place only the instance-methods on the interface, and have the factory-methods return the instance type.
 That way, as far as type-safety goes, there's a clear distinction between instance-methods and static-methods.
-  - **Tip 2:** Keep your class definitions clean.
-That is, for logic not needing `this`, place it in a top-level function-declaration below the class definition.
+For a bunch of smaller classes sharing a single file, this is probably overkill.

 > You can see a more thorough list of design rules [here](Design-Rules.md).